I had been looking forward to Koh Lanta for a long time.

 Our overnight ferry from Koh Tao was surprisingly comfortable – I’m no stranger to overnight ferries having to use them to get from Orkney for my entire life, and this unexpectedly provided a good sleeping experience.
 It was a cargo ferry with no entertainment, no bar, and no couches like Orkney’s ferry – but we got beds!
 For free!

 So I slept pretty well, though it was a late ferry and very early arrival.
 At 6am, we were sat in a travel agent’s waiting room with cups of tea to hand and no real information about our onward minivan.

 People were called up for each destination: Koh Phi Phi, Krabi, Ao Nang, Phuket.
 We were eventually the only ones left in the room along with some crazy (but awesome) guy wearing a t shirt covered in space cats.

 “Sorry, your minivan is on its way but it’s been delayed.”
+A, err, promising update.
 Great.
 More waiting.

 At 8am, we were finally headed off to Lanta, and two hours later we were dropped off somewhere presumably outside Krabi to make a transfer.
 Half the people from Surat Thani were already there, and again each destination was called up and we were last.
 We chatted to Space Cat guy and by the time we set off again we were already talking about staying in the same place.

 We stopped to pick up a few people in Krabi too, including a really fun Canadian girl, and the last leg of the journey had finally begun.

 I wasn’t sure when we arrived in Lanta.
 We were dropped off in the main town of Ban Saladan, which luckily is where I had booked our hostel, and everything seemed a little run down with not much order.
 And everything was so quiet.

 Oh, and the first thing we saw was this sign.
 Having just missed a tsunami scare in Phi Phi by a couple of days, this was exactly what we wanted to see!